classgraph/classgraph/classgraph-vfs/README.md

 faster on Windows and is not on Linux or macOS, where it can be slower, so it is used on Windows only.
 See the
 [memory mapping benchmark](https://github.com/classgraph/classgraph/wiki/Memory-Mapping-Benchmark).
-A mapped file is unmapped when the `Vfs` that mapped it is closed, on every JDK version: on JDK 22 or later by closing the `java.lang.foreign.Arena` that mapped it, and below that by `Unsafe::invokeCleaner`, the only method there is that can unmap a file on demand.
+A mapped file is unmapped when the root that mapped it is closed, which closing the `Vfs` does to every root, on every JDK version: on JDK 22 or later by closing the `java.lang.foreign.Arena` that mapped it, and below that by `Unsafe::invokeCleaner`, the only method there is that can unmap a file on demand.
 That method frees the address range whether or not anything is still reading it, and a thread that reads one byte